A powwow is a celebration and gathering of First Nations and provides an exceptional opportunity for the public to experience Indigenous culture.

 Stɑl’əw̓ Pow Wow

-The Stɑl’əw̓ Pow Wow took place at the Langley Events Centre on September 15th to 17th in 2023.
+The Stɑl’əw̓ Pow Wow takes place at the Langley Events Centre from September 13th to 15th in 2024.
 It’s one of the Lower Mainland’s biggest events of its kind.
 Admission costs $10 per day or $20 for the full weekend.
 Children under the age of 6 get in for free, however, as do participating drummers, dancers, singers and pageant contestants.

 At the event there is singing, dancing and drumming as well as Indigenous artisan vendors.